 When I visited the Sylvan Beach Amusement Park in early August 2015, I found myself transported back to the carefree summers of my childhood.
 It was a shame to see so many closed businesses, but this summer has had exceptionally mild weather.
 My friend and I spoke with several park employees who were not only aware of the ghostly activity, many had witnessed it themselves.
 Kahuna’s Burgers and Floats seemed to be a hotbed of activity.
 If you visit, make sure to also stop at Carello’s Carousel Arcade and have your fortune told by Zoltar the wise gypsy.

-Posted on November 9, 2016, in Travel and tagged Atlantic Paranormal Society, Carello's Carousel Arcade, CasperCops, Central New York, Doug Waterbury, Ghost Hunters, Harpoon Eddie's, Laffland, New York, Oneida Lake, Sylvan Beach, Sylvan Beach Amusement Park, TAPS, Upstate New York, Yesterday's Royal.
+Posted on November 9, 2016, in Travel and tagged Atlantic Paranormal Society, Carello's Carousel Arcade, CasperCops, Central New York, Ghost Hunters, Harpoon Eddie's, Laffland, New York, Oneida Lake, Sylvan Beach, TAPS, Upstate New York.
 Bookmark the permalink.
 1 Comment.